-When deleting Category 1-Restricted Data from your computer, it’s important that you use a secure deletion utility.
+When deleting Category 1-Restricted Data from your computer, it’s important that you use a secure deletion utility (Windows, Mac, Linux).
 These utilities complete delete the information from your computer (simply hitting “empty trash” is not enough).
 If you have any questions about how to obtain and use an appropriate secure deletion utility for your computer, contact your IT support or the Information Security Office.

 When disposing of CDs, DVDs, paper and other media that contains Category 1-Restricted Data, you must shred it before recycling it.
 For small amounts of media, a standard cross cut office shredder is recommended.
 For large amounts of media, we recommend contacting Shred-It.